Sunday, 12 July 2015

 Mac's place

-Finally, found my way to the VLA.
-After taking the VLA tour I headed north to the I-40 and Gallup.
-Now, because of the location of the VLA, getting to Gallup isn’t quite as simple as it sounds.
-This is where to two lines previously mentioned come in.
-You know the saying “the shortest distance between to places is a straight line” well, maybe that's true but in New Mexico, some sayings can be the exception.
+Finally, I made my way to the VLA, did the tour, then headed north to I-40 and Gallup.
+Now, getting from the VLA to Gallup isn’t as simple as it sounds.
+This is where those "lines" I mentioned earlier come into play.
+You know the saying, "the shortest distance between two points is a straight line"?
+Well, in New Mexico, that doesn’t always apply.

 This is what both my GPS and the road map showed as shortest and main road to Gallup